 "The competition is getting more fierce," said Patricia Edwards, chief investment officer with Seattle-based Trutina Financial.
-"You have a lot of new players coming into the market, and some existing players ramping
+"You have a lot of new players coming into the market, and some existing players ramping up their food offerings."

 Target is adding grocery units in more of its stores, Walgreen's is adding a small food section in its drug stores, and Wal-Mart has been adding grocery operations in its outlets.